Estate Planning Services in Sacramento

 Frequently asked questions

 The purpose of a will or testament is to provide clear instructions on how a person’s assets should be distributed after their death.
 This document can be used to designate beneficiaries, such as family members, friends, or charities, and to specify how much of the estate should be given to each beneficiary.
-It is vital to ensure that the document is appropriately drafted by a paralegal in Sacramento and kept up to date to reflect any changes in a person’s wishes.
+It is vital to ensure that the document is drafted by an experienced paralegal and kept up to date to reflect any changes in a person’s wishes.

 When someone dies without a will, it can be a difficult and confusing time for the family.
 Without a testament, the deceased’s possessions will be distributed according to the laws of the state in which they reside.
 This process is known as “intestacy” and can be lengthy and complicated.